-The menopause literally means ‘change of life’.
-It relates to the time in a women’s life when her ovaries stop ripening eggs and the menstrual cycle ends.
+The menopause literally means “change of life”.
+It refers to the time in a women’s life when her ovaries stop ripening eggs and the menstrual cycle ends.
 It is a natural stage of life that every woman will experience.

-The menopause should occur gradually, taking around 7 years until periods cease completely.
+The menopause usually occurs gradually, taking around 7 years until periods cease completely.
 This allows the body time to adapt to the hormonal changes taking place.

 Most of the symptoms that occur during the menopause are connected to the falling levels of female hormones.
-For some this can be a time of uncomfortable physical and emotional changes, but this doesn’t have to be the case!
-Natural therapies such as nutrition provide a gentle but effective way to support your body’s hormonal system, helping to ensure a smooth and easy transition.
+This can be a time of uncomfortable physical and emotional changes, but natural therapies such as nutrition provide a gentle yet effective way to support your body’s hormonal system, supporting the transition.

 - Hot flushes